vgribnicu/MycoScan/README.md

 # MycoScan
-Program for digitazing mycelium photos for building 3D mesh.
+Program for digitizing mycelium photos for building 3D mesh.

 You can get binaries from Releases section.
 To build by yourself - use openFrameworks.